nandhinibrj/dialog_health_assessment/README.md

 You have to implement 3 functionalities:

 1. Create patient record;
-2. Get a patient record;
+2. Get a patient record-
 3. List patient records alphabetically by last name and by pages of 10 records at a time;

 ## 1. Create patient record